Caring for your skin naturally - a rough guide to using natural products on your body

 For years and years, I have used Aloe Vera suncream on mine and my family’s skin, a lovely natural sun cream.
 However, in recent months, I’ve had to make a switch as my skin is changing.
 As Salma Hayek said earlier this month ‘You have to change your makeup and beauty routine as you get older.
 What worked before is not working now’.

-So, you have to experiment to find the right product for you, I am currently using www.greenpeople.co.uk children’s suncream 30 along with my daughter - it’s not causing any adverse reactions and it’s lovely on the skin.
+So, you have to experiment to find the right product for you, our current favourite suncream is Green People children’s suncream 30 along with my daughter - it’s not causing any adverse reactions and it’s lovely on the skin.

 Massage oil

-LOVE to give and receive a massage with my partner to reconnect whilst our daughter is at preschool - very rare to find the time.
+LOVE to give and receive a massage with my partner to reconnect - very rare to find the time.
 It’s honestly so simple to just grab some sweet almond oil from your local health shop - this is such a lovely, easy oil to use on the skin.
 If you suffer with back pain, adding a few drops of essential oils like lavender, chamomile to the carrier can help ease any discomfort.

-I really hope this post has been a rough guide for finding more natural products to use on your body.
-Perhaps somewhere in my ramblings, you have found a small spark of an idea to help you on your journey towards living more naturally for your body.
-The most important thing, which is something I'm forever learning, is to love yourself.
+I really hope you have enjoyed the start of my rough guide for finding more natural products to use on your body.
+My goal is to share my own, long researched and trialled discoveries to help you on your own journey towards living more naturally for your body.
+The most important thing of course, which is something I'm forever learning, is to love yourself.

 Love Gem x